coq-community/semantics/README.md

   semantics.
 This file also contains the proof that denotational semantics and natural semantics are equivalent.

-`axiom.v` Hoare triples and Dijkstra's weakest pre-condition calculs, in the form of a verification condition generator.
+`axiom.v` Hoare triples and Dijkstra's weakest pre-condition calculus, in the form of a verification condition generator.
 This   file also contains a proof that the axiomatic semantics (base on Hoare triples) and the vcg are sound with respect to the natural semantics.